 A PICC is a long, thin tube (called a catheter) that goes into a vein in your upper arm.
 The end of the catheter winds up in a large vein near your heart.

 It is normal to have a little pain or swelling around the site for 2 or 3 weeks after the catheter is put in place.
 Take it easy.
-Do not lift anything with this arm or do strenuous activity for about 2 weeks.
+Do not lift anything with that arm or do strenuous activity for about 2 weeks.

 Take your temperature at the same time each day and write it down.
 Call your doctor if you develop a fever.

-It is okay to take showers and baths 7 - 10 days after your catheter was put in place.
+It is OK to take showers and baths 7 to 10 days after your catheter is placed.
 When you do, make sure the dressings are secure and your catheter site stays dry.
 Do not let the catheter site go under water if you are soaking in a bathtub.

-Your doctor will give you a prescription for the supplies you will need.
+Your doctor will give you a prescription for the supplies you need.
 You can buy these at a medical supply store.
-It will help to know the name of your catheter and what company made it.
-Write this information down, and keep it handy.
+It will help to know the name of your catheter and what company makes it.
+Write this information down and keep it handy.

 Call your doctor or nurse if you have:

-Also call your doctor if your catheter
+Also call your doctor if your catheter:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.